What is Super Lube®?

 In what applications should Super Lube® not be used?

 Extreme High Temperature: When temperatures exceed 600°F, very little base fluid oils remain to provide required lubrication.
-Solid additives such as lead, aluminum, copper or molybdenum are utilized.

 Can Super Lube® be used in a high or pure oxygen environment?